gabemanigat/gabemanigat/README.md

 I’m **gabemanigat**, a passionate cybersecurity expert with over the years of experience in protecting digital assets and ensuring a safer digital landscape.
 Passionate with an ambition to become a cybersecurity expert.
 Committed to daily self-improvement, I am determined to achieve mastery in cybersecurity.
-Interested in leveraging skills in security operations and compliance to explore Red Teaming, Reverse Engineering, and the intersection of Embedded Systems and Hardware Hacking.
+Interested in leveraging skills in security operations and compliance to explore and gain exposer to as many elements as possible.

 ## 🔍 What I Do